drewalth/wh2o-go/README.md

 <details>
 <summary>SMS</summary>

-Follow the following steps / docs to get setup for SMS (text message) notifications.
+Follow the following steps/docs to get set up for SMS (text message) notifications.

-Just a heads up, setting up Twilio is kind of envolved and a little expensive.
+Just a heads up, setting up Twilio is kind of involved and a little expensive.
 No problem if you do not want to use SMS.
 You can leave the settings for SMS empty just know that if you try to add an SMS notification it will error.

 #### 1. Setup Twilio